XuanliangDeng/ROS-ArUco-marker-detection-and-6DOF-pose-estimation-of-USB-camera/README.md

 # Camera pose estimation with ROS and ChArUco markers
-This is summer project 2018, supervised by Professor Patricio A. Vela &amp; Yipu Zhao The main tools are OpenCV, ChArUco, ROS.
+This is summer project 2018, supervised by Professor Patricio A. Vela &amp; Yipu Zhao.
+The main tools are OpenCV, ChArUco, ROS.

 ## Device description